lbormann/darts-wled/README.md

 #### *`-DS{1-20} / --dart_score_{1-20}_effects`*

 <p>Controls your wled(s) when a specific score for single darts occurs.
 You can define every score-value between 1 and 20.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.
-For examples see below!
---call_single_dart must be set for the caller</p>
+--call_single_dart must be set for the caller

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

+For more examples see below!

 #### *`-DSBULL / --dart_score_BULL_effects`*

 <p>Controls your wled(s) when Bull or single bull was thrown.
 You can define every score-value between 1 and 20.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.
-For examples see below!
---call_single_dart must be set for the caller</p>
+--call_single_dart must be set for the caller

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

+For more examples see below!